 Medical image analysis

 NR works with many different types of images in health; ultrasound, X-ray and MRI.
-For all types of images, NR works with detection, characterization and recognition of different types of objects and phenomena in the images.
+For all types of images, NR works with detection, characterisation and recognition of different types of objects and phenomena in the images.

 Digital inclusion in health